-French was my first love when it comes to languages.
 There’s an expression in French: “On revient toujours à son premier amour.”
-It means that you always go back to your first love.
-I love French.
-I love all the languages that I have learned, but I have a special affection for French.
+You always come back to your first love.
+French was one of the first languages that I learned.
+While I love all of the languages that I’ve studied, but I’ll always have a special affection for French.

 My Introduction to French